Al Green

 Albert Leornes Greene (born April 13, 1946), known professionally as Al Green, is an American singer, songwriter, pastor and record producer.
 He is best known for recording a series of soul hit singles in the early 1970s, including "Tired of Being Alone" (1971), "I'm Still in Love with You" (1972), "Love and Happiness" (1973), "Take Me to the River" (1974), and his signature song, "Let's Stay Together" (1972).
 Green became an ordained pastor and recorded gospel music during the 1980s.

 Green was inducted into the Rock and Roll Hall of Fame in 1995.
 He was referred to on the museum's site as being "one of the most gifted purveyors of soul music".
 He has also been referred to as "The Last of the Great Soul Singers".
 Green is the winner of 11 Grammy Awards, including the Grammy Lifetime Achievement Award.
 He has also received the BMI Icon award and is a Kennedy Center Honors recipient.
 He was included in Rolling Stones 2008 list of the "100 Greatest Artists of All Time", ranking at No. 65, as well as its 2023 list of the "200 Greatest Singers of All Time", at No. 10.

 Green is a canonical Memphis soul artist.
-He collaborated closely with many of Memphis's most notable R&B musicians; a long and prolific partnership with producer/arranger Willie Mitchell and the Hi Rhythm Section yielded Green's greatest commercial success.
+He collaborated closely with many of Memphis's most notable R&B musicians.
+He had a long partnership with producer/arranger Willie Mitchell and the Hi Rhythm Section, which yielded Green's greatest commercial successes.